openmc-dev/openmc/docs/source/usersguide/input.rst

     specified are ":math:`A \: B \: C \: D`".

   :x-cylinder:
-    An infinite cylinder whose length is paralle to the x-axis.
+    An infinite cylinder whose length is parallel to the x-axis.
 This is a quadratic surface of the form :math:`(y - y_0)^2 + (z - z_0)^2 = R^2`.
 The coefficients specified are ":math:`y_0 \: z_0 \: R`".

   :y-cylinder:
-    An infinite cylinder whose length is paralle to the y-axis.
+    An infinite cylinder whose length is parallel to the y-axis.
 This is a quadratic surface of the form :math:`(x - x_0)^2 + (z - z_0)^2 = R^2`.
 The coefficients specified are ":math:`x_0 \: z_0 \: R`".

   :z-cylinder:
-    An infinite cylinder whose length is paralle to the z-axis.
+    An infinite cylinder whose length is parallel to the z-axis.
 This is a quadratic surface of the form :math:`(x - x_0)^2 + (y - y_0)^2 = R^2`.
 The coefficients specified are ":math:`x_0 \: y_0 \: R`".